lunardao/research/crypto_to_fiat.md

 - It is preferred to start these operations on [Tails](https://tails.boum.org/install/) or in a [Virtual machine](https://wiki.lunardao.net/virtualbox_whonix.html).
 If so, the second point below is not needed.
 - If using a regular OS --> Do not operate without hiding IP address and metadata.
 Use for example [NYM](https://nymtech.net/), [HOPR](https://hoprnet.org/) or [Lokinet](https://lokinet.org/).
 - If nothing else, use VPN, such as [ProtonVPN](https://protonvpn.com/download) or [Mullvad VPN](https://mullvad.net/en/pricing/) (remember that VPNs hides location, but not necessarily metadata.
 The VPN provider can observe your origination point) or use [Tor browser](https://www.torproject.org/download/).
 - Do not use same wallet which you have used for doxxed crypto and do no not use this wallet going forward with doxxed crypto.
 This wallet should be completely separate from any other activity you've done on-chain or off.
+Check [Anonymizing assets](https://wiki.lunardao.net/anonymizing_assets.html) for more information.
 - If applications are used on a phone, such as [Cake wallet](https://cakewallet.com/), the privacy of the phone matters.
 Take a look at [Privacy setup](https://wiki.lunardao.net/privacy_setup.html) for a more secure phone setup.

 Every withdrawal to fiat which is not OTC (to paper cash) or non-KYC ATM (to paper cash) is one way or the other KYCed or traceable.
 The credit card/bank account to which you are withdrawing is assigned to a real identity and on-chain data is accessible to anyone.